This blogging thing is new to me — which is why I’m not yet in the habit of writing regularly…

 It’s my freedom that led me to flamenco.
 I had my first dose of duende in 2002 when I spent a couple of weeks on a Contiki tour that took me to Madrid and Barcelona, as well as the coasts of France, Italy and Monaco.
 I saw my first show in Madrid, I think … I don’t recall exactly.
 But do recall the beauty, grace and FIRE of the dancers, and thinking of how awesome it would be to learn to do that.
 I so fell in love with Spanish culture in general, that I vowed to go back very soon — which I did.
 The following year I took a month off from freelancing and spent a full month in Spain (which included a brief jaunt to Portugal.)
 I saw more of the country and saw a show in Sevilla this time.
 What a magical trip; I didn’t even feel like a tourist.
 I felt so comfortable, so at home, and even managed to speak Spanish, which is quite a feat for me (that’s another issue; don’t ask).
 I didn’t want to leave.

 The country and its fiery flamencas left an impression on me, but I wouldn’t be moved to pursue the dance until years later when a date took me to a local dinner/flamenco show for my birthday.
 The show was awesome and when they pulled me up on stage to dance bulerias — wow!
-I didn’t know what the hell I was doing, but I stomped my feet in compás and with attitude like a giant serrano ham.
+I didn’t know what the hell I was doing, but I stomped my feet in compás and with attitude.
 I think the flamenco gods called out to me that night, because from that moment, I was hooked.

 I researched flamenco dance classes and, to my surprise, found an excellent teacher just a few miles away.
 Who knew?!
 A few months later, I’d begin my flamenco journey.